omkarpatil18/omkarpatil18.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I'm a PhD student @ ASU working in the <a href="https://logos-robotics-lab.github.io/">Logos Robotics Lab</a> under the guidance of <a href="https://nakulgopalan.github.io/">Dr. Nakul Gopalan</a>.
-My main focus area is compositional robot learning, where I try to develop methods that utilize the principle of compositionality to learn skills efficiently.
-Prior to joining ASU, I worked for 3 years at Wells Fargo where I did a variety of research in NLP.
-In my previous life, I did my undergraduate and master's from IIT Madras (India), focusing on Robotics.
-My master's thesis was done under the guidance of <a href="https://www.cse.iitm.ac.in/~amittal/">Dr. Anurag Mittal</a>.
+I'm a PhD student @ ASU working in the <a href="https://logos-robotics-lab.github.io/">Logos Robotics Lab</a> headed by <a href="https://nakulgopalan.github.io/">Dr. Nakul Gopalan</a>.
+My research focus is compositional robot learning, where I develop methods that leverage the principle of compositionality for robot manipulation.

+In Fall 2025, I spent a semester at <a href="https://rai-inst.com/">RAI Institute</a> as a part of the **Compose** team, working on long horizon manipulation.

+I completed my undergraduate and master’s degrees in Mechanical Engineering and Robotics at IIT Madras (India), where I worked with <a href="https://www.cse.iitm.ac.in/~amittal/">Dr. Anurag Mittal</a> for my master's thesis exploring the applications of capsule networks.
+Before starting my PhD, I spent 3 years at Wells Fargo where I did a variety of research in NLP.

-Apart from my work, I love hiking and have done several extensive hikes in the Himalayas and plan to do some more in the US!
+Apart from my work, I enjoy hiking and have done several extensive hikes in the Himalayas and plan to do some more in the US!
 I have a strong liking for landscapes and nature.